gerardorodriguezdev/cpp-sample/README.md

-# CPPlate

-A simple command line utility written in C++ for creating directory structures and files from text-based templates.
+C++ sample of a simple command line utility for creating directory structures and files from text-based templates.

 ## Template format